There is a CVS Pharmacy located less than a mile from my Castle. It has to be one of their highest-grossing stores in Ohio.

 Obviously, the way to go, if you’re a retail pharmacy company like CVS, is to focus on generic drug sales.
 Let’s assume the executive team at CVS headquarters in Woonsocket does.

-I Really Wish CVS Pharmacy Would Franchise Their Business
+I Wish CVS Pharmacy Was A Pharmacy Franchise

-I can imagine the feeling I would get as a franchisee doing my end of the day duties…in this case, adding up the day’s receipts.
+I can imagine the feeling I would get as a franchisee of CVS…doing my end of the day duties…in this case, adding up the day’s receipts from my retail pharmacy location.

 Adding up the day’s receipts would be well…fun!